munizart/idle-comp/README.md

 NICE
 ```

-As you see, the fisrt two `console.log`s are executed first and the executation of the first `.map(log)` (as well as the entire map chain) is deffered until we explicit request the value with `.fold()`.
+As you see, the fisrt two `console.log`s are executed first and the executation of the first `.map(log)` (as well as the entire map chain) is deferred until we explicit request the value with `.fold()`.

-As we resume the mapping chain, we deffer the rest of the execution to either the next `.fold()` or the next iddle slice of time, whatever comes first.
+As we resume the mapping chain, we defer the rest of the execution to either the next `.fold()` or the next idle slice of time, whatever comes first.

 ## Roadmap

 Those are features that are on our backlog.

- - Creation of an async chainable method, that turns a IdleComp chain into asynchronous. (e.g. waits for promises to resolve value, then wait for the next idle cicle to process). [#1](https://github.com/munizart/idle-comp/issues/1)
+ - Creation of an async chainable method, that turns a IdleComp chain into asynchronous. (e.g. waits for promises to resolve value, then wait for the next idle cycle to process). [#1](https://github.com/munizart/idle-comp/issues/1)
  - Testing [#2](https://github.com/munizart/idle-comp/issues/2)